-You can learn more about a man in a hour of play, then year of conversation. ~ Plato ~
+You can learn more about a man in an hour of play, than year of conversation. ~ Plato ~

 We all have them.
 Those moments in time that have caused us pain, left us feeling rejected, lost, alone, less than, not worthy of love, joy, caring, affection.